WiJaMa/WiJaMa/README.md

 ### Hi there 👋

  - I'm a student of Chinese politics with research interests in conspiracy theories in the Chinese-speaking world.
 Currently, I'm working on my Master of Chinese Economic and Political Affairs at UC San Diego.
  - In my free time, I've also contributed writing to video game projects, none of which really got off the ground.
-You can see a little bit of it in Dibujaron's [Distant Horizon](https://github.com/Dibujaron/DistantHorizonServer), or a little more [here](https://drive.google.com/drive/folders/1-X0Pzgc34DsInzH6nJt4oSig65ESQHkv?usp=drive_link).
+You can see a little bit of it in Dibujaron's [Distant Horizon](https://github.com/Dibujaron/DistantHorizonServer).
+My favorite (mostly) completed work can be found [here](https://drive.google.com/drive/folders/1F0Lkf6WUDuqNUPIkXgukYwNnuyao0WtO?usp=drive_link).
  - I'm mostly here for class, but I'm happy to collaborate on statistics and machine learning projects related to China or Taiwan.

 <!--